AbhishekKumarRoy/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner /README.md

 ## Insights

-The insights provided in the Danny's Diner Case Study include:

 - Increased Spending Post-Membership: A 15% increase in average spending per visit after customers became members, indicating that membership encourages higher spending.
 - Customer Visit Frequency: Membership resulted in more frequent visits from customers, particularly those who previously had fewer visits.
 - Top-Selling Items: Identified ramen as the most popular menu item, with other items like sushi and curry also performing well.